c3lang/c3-web/src/content/docs/Language Common/strings.md

 ```
 \
-`String`s are usually the typical type to use, they can be sliced , compared etc ... \
+`String`s are usually the typical type to use.
+They can be sliced, compared, etc. \
-It is possible to access the length of a `String` instance through the  ` .len  `  operator.
+It is possible to access the length of a `String` instance through the `.len` operator.

 ### `ZString`